zuo/unittest_expander/docs/reference.rst

 .. class:: param(*args, **kwargs)

-   *args* and *kwargs* specify actual parameters to be passed to test method call(s).
+   *args* and *kwargs* specify actual (positional and keyword) arguments to be passed to test method call(s).

    ———

-   A :class:`param` object is the canonical form of a parameter collection's *item* -- which represents a single :ref:`combination of test parameter values <param-basics>`.
+   A :class:`param` instance is the canonical form of a parameter collection's *item*.
+It represents a single :ref:`combination of test parameter values <param-basics>`.

    The public interface provided by this class includes the following instance methods: